Air Fryer Chicken Wings

 - No Oil Necessary.
 The wings have enough fat in them to air fry.

 - Shake and turn the wings 2-3 times for even cooking.
+Remember to set a timer to shake/flip/toss the wings.

 - Don’t overcrowd fryer basket.
 2 batches will cook better than 1 overstuffed batch.
+If cooking in multiple batches, the first batch will take longer to cook if Air Fryer is not already pre-heated.

 - If using a sauce, it is added in just at the end, otherwise it will usually burn before the chicken wings are cooked.